Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

 \subsection{Bifurcation diagrams}

-The combination of deflated continuation and the initialisation strategy presented in \cref{sec_DCM} identified $129$ solutions to the two-dimensional steady-state Rayleigh--B\'enard convection at $Ra=10^5$ including $43$ unique solutions with respect to the symmetries.
+The combination of deflation and the initialisation strategy presented in \cref{sec_DCM} identified $43$ branches for the two-dimensional steady-state Rayleigh--B\'enard convection at $Ra=10^5$, leading to $129$ branches when reflections are included.
 Here, we analyse the evolution and the linear stability of some of the branches arising from the first four excited states (see~\cref{fig:eigenmodes}) as well as two disconnected branches.
-Moreover, we discard the mirror symmetric solutions with respect to the $x=1/2$ and $z=1/2$ axis (see symmetries in \cref{sec_problem}).
+Moreover, we discard the mirror symmetric solutions with respect to the $x=1/2$ and $z=1/2$ axes (see symmetries in \cref{sec_problem}).
+Our diagnostics for the bifurcation diagrams, representing the evolution of the steady states as a function of $Ra$, are the kinetic energy $\|\vf{u}\|_2^2$, the potential energy $\|T\|_2^2$, and the Nusselt number $Nu$, which are defined as